bamlab/ecoappscore/devicesDurability/storageUsage/appSize.md

 Compute the average between iOS and Android size, then then following the scale below you can set the grade of this indicator.

-- A < 50 Mb : your app is small and optimized
+- A: < 50 Mb your app is small and optimized
-- B < 100 Mb : your app is large
+- B: < 100 Mb your app is large
-- C < 150 Mb : your app is very large app
+- C: < 150 Mb your app is very large app
-- D > 150 Mb : your app is too large
+- D: > 150 Mb your app is too large

 **Weighting in the total calculation** : 2